For candidates attending the online national investigators' exam (NIE) in 2025.

 Failure to submit in accordance with this closing date could affect our ability to coordinate the request with the candidate's force or organisation in time for the examination.

-Applications for reasonable adjustments and accommodations received after the notified closing date will therefore not be accepted, unless extenuating circumstances can be proved.
 It is the candidate's responsibility to plan ahead to ensure that the closing date for reasonable adjustment and accommodation applications is met.
+Applications submitted after the deadline may affect what we can offer.

 Examination structure and syllabus